TheCustomFHD/PPM-Writer/README.md

 # What could change with later Updates
 - Addition of more Netpbm Formats
 - Better Code
-- Better Stablility
+- Better Stability
-- Better Portablility
+- Better Portability

 # What is this Projects Code-Goals
 - Ease of use